keathley/keathley.github.io/_drafts/2021/2021-02-26-regulator.md

 Periodically, Regulator examines the requests its seen and decides whether or not it should allow more or fewer things to happen concurrently.
 Typically, Regulator is examining signals such as changes in latency, whether an error occurred, how many requests were in-flight at the same time, etc. It does all of this to avoid any requests queueing in the system.

 So, in our initial example, if Zeus used a regulator around its calls to Athena, the regulator would see the increase in work time and arrival rate and would begin to reject excess requests to avoid queueing.
 Because our work time has now dropped by so many orders of magnitude, we can return a 500, or we can return a cached value from memory.
 Either of these techniques is appropriate and has practically no difference in response time.
 We've eliminated the central bottleneck and that tends to be Good Enough for eliminating overload.

+## Isn't dropping traffic kinda bad?

+Dropping traffic isn't ideal.
+And that's why we're only going to drop as much traffic as required to keep the services healthy.
+Keep in mind, the alternative to not dropping _any_ traffic is that we drop *all* traffic.
+Furthermore, "dropping traffic" in this case doesn't have to mean we return a 500.
+We're just trying to get the work time as low as we can.
+Sometimes it'll be appropriate to return an error.
+But a lot of the time we can respond with cached or stale values.
+Perhaps we allow part of the request to fail and just return a degraded response.
+Having tools like Regulator provides us with options.
+We can make concious choices about how we allow the system to degrade.

 ## Where should I use regulators?